 Choosing Occidental for your undergraduate experience gives you access to a rich and diverse on- and off-campus community.

-The CDC advises you to start early connecting with your faculty.
+Career Services advises you to start early connecting with your faculty.
 Avail of office hours, explore undergraduate research opportunities, consider independent study projects.
 With over 50% of the Occidental population pursuing an advanced degree, and a large percentage of seniors pursuing fellowships and national awards, you need to create strong relationships with faculty who can attest to your expertise and intellect.
 Furthermore, you should discuss your career interests with faculty and your advisor.
 Faculty are well connected with alumni in their major and may be able to point you to internship and employment opportunities.

 Moving to Chicago?
 Interested in finding out what local African American alumni are doing?
 Another way to network with Occidental alumni is to join and become active members of alumni regional and affinity groups.
 These groups provide social and professional networking opportunities around the U.S.